stormpath/stormpath.github.io/source/python/quickstart/index.markdown

 ***

-## Configure your Python application
+## Configure your Python Application

 Create a Stormpath [Client](/python/product-guide#Client) using your `apiKey.properties` file.
 The `Client` instance is what communicates with